-Ms Flossie Kingsbury BA Drama and Theatre Studies & History, MA History and Heritage, PhD Human Geography
+Ms Flossie Caerwynt BA Drama and Theatre Studies & History, MA History and Heritage, PhD Human Geography

 Flossie began her postdoctoral post with WISERDs Civil Society research centre in 2020, whilst completing her PhD research at Aberystwyth University.
 The topic of her doctoral research was Countercultral Cymru: stories of lifestyle migration to rural Wales, 1965-1980.
 This was centred on primary data collected through interviews with the migrants themselves, and dealt with themes of reacting against cultural change and political chaos, alongside concepts of belonging and identity.